More at rubyonrails.org:

 The validation only runs when all the :if conditions and none of the :unless conditions are evaluated to true.

-When the built-in validation helpers are not enough for your needs, you can write your own validators or validation methods as you prefer.
+When the built-in validations are not enough for your needs, you can write your own validators or validation methods as you prefer.

 Custom validators are classes that inherit from ActiveModel::Validator.
 These classes must implement the validate method which takes a record as an argument and performs the validation on it.
 The custom validator is called using the validates_with method.